Fratricidal incident: Five BSF personnel killed in Amritsar camp | Law-Order

 - India

-Five Border Security Force (BSF) personnel were killed while another was critically injured on Sunday in a fratricidal incident at a force camp in Punjab's border town of Amritsar, officials said.
+At least five Border Security Force (BSF) personnel were killed on Sunday after their colleague allegedly opened fire at a force camp in Punjab's Amritsar, officials said.

-The incident took place between 9:30 and 9:45 AM when constable Sateppa SK allegedly used his service rifle and sprayed bullets on five of his colleagues, an officer said.

-The accused constable was among those killed.
-However, it was not immediately clear if he shot himself or if he was fired upon by others.

-The incident took place at the campus of the 144th battalion in Khasa area of the district, about 12-13 km short of the Attari-Wagah border crossing along the India-Pakistan international front.
+The incident took place at the force mess in Khasa area, about 20 km short of the Attari-Wagah border crossing along the India-Pakistan international front.

-A BSF spokesperson said that in an unfortunate incident, five BSF troops were killed at a force camp in Amritsar in a fratricidal incident The sixth jawan is critical and is admitted to a hospital.

-The victims include personnel in the ranks of constable and head constable.

-The spokesperson said a court of inquiry has been ordered to ascertain the facts.
-Officials did not say what was the reason or provocation that led the accused to fire at his colleagues.

-Senior officers of the border force and Punjab Police were at the spot, they said.
+Senior officers of the border force have rushed to the spot, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)